How to Decline a Job Offer You Already Accepted

 Explain that turning down the job was a hard decision.
 You do not want to burn bridges with the employer—you never know if you might want to work with them in the future.

 Choose the right form of communication.
-Speaking with the employer directly (either on the phone or in person) is the best strategy, because it allows you to explain yourself more clearly and increases your chances of maintaining a positive relationship with the employer.
+Speaking with the employer directly (either on the phone or in person) is the best strategy, because it allows you to explain yourself more clearly and increases your chances of maintaining a positive relationship with him or her.
 You should then follow up the conversation with a letter or email confirming your conversation.